not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ## set-value

 The *set-value* is used within an [action](#action) to update the voltage of one of the TimeSeq outputs.
-The root item of the TimeSeq JSON script.

 The voltage to use is determined by the `value` property, while the port (and channel) on which the voltage should be updated is determined by the `output` property.